raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     zeroAndHaltedAndHaltedAndOne-->[*]
 </div>

-We'll move on without making any changes at the moment, howevee later we will revisit this and look at how we could optimize finite-state machines by eliminating duplicate states.
+We'll move on without making any changes at the moment: Later, we will revisit this and look at how we could optimize finite-state machines by eliminating duplicate states.

 ---